Our Favorite Japan Ryokans

 Iya Valley Onsen

 We enthusiastically recommend the obscure, somewhat spartan 23-room, more modern take on the classic ryokan, Iya Valley Onsen Hotel.
 The Iya Valley Onsen is located in the pristine Iya Valley, among the most remote forest areas of Shikoku.
 In addition to enjoying fresh Kaiseki fish dinners (from the nearby Iya river!), and personal, high-touch service, the two unique experiences here are the onsen/hot water springs, and the quiet, lush, green forest trails.
-The Iya Valley Hotel offers a cable-car down to the open-air baths at the bottom of the valley, an unparalleled and relaxing experience!
+The Iya Valley Hotel offers a cable car down to the open-air baths at the bottom of the valley, an unparalleled and relaxing experience!

 public-bath-at-gora-kadan